How Do You Prepare HVAC Equipment for a Storm

 - Cover Your Equipment (If Possible)

-The safety of you and your family should come first, but if time permits, power off your HVAC system and cover the outdoor system with a tarp.
+The safety of you and your family is priority, but if time allows, power off your heating and cooling system and cover the outdoor equipment with a tarp.
 Make sure you remove the tarp and any debris before you turn your system back on following a storm.

-When the storm has passed, make sure the system is safe before starting it back up.
+After the storm has passed, make sure the system is safe before starting it back up.
 First, confirm there are no indications of damage and clean any debris from around the system.
-Call Epperson Service Experts Heating & Air Conditioning for an inspection if there is any damage or flooding to the unit.
-Once you’ve had the equipment inspected by a professional, turn the HVAC system back on immediately to help dry the home and prevent mold from getting into the unit or ductwork.
+Call Epperson Service Experts for an inspection if there is any damage or flooding to the unit.
+Once you’ve had the equipment inspected by a professional, turn the HVAC system back on immediately to help dry the home and limit mold from getting into the unit or ductwork.

-If your system has suffered any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Epperson Service Experts Heating & Air Conditioning and learn about our Ultimate Protection Plan to help keep your heating and cooling equipment in working order all year long.
+If your equipment has suffered any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Epperson and learn about our membership plans to help keep your HVAC system in working order all year long.